top of page

 Tape-21_edited_edited.png

 Your iCAN family thanks you for hosting a fundraising event or activity!
-There are a few starting steps that you can take in order to clearly outline your fundraising end goal.
-These steps can be adapted to your own vision and individual project.
-1) Start by picking your fundraising project! - This project can span a wide range of activities.
-From online to in-person activities, creative to physical, group or individual, iCAN encourages all creative ideas and concepts.
-Make sure to look through the first section if you are stuck on where to start.
+There are a few starting steps you can take to clearly outline your fundraising goal.
+These steps can be adapted to your own vision and project.
+1) Start by picking your fundraising project Your project can span a wide range of activities.
+From online to in-person, creative to physical, group or individual, iCAN encourages all ideas and concepts.
+If you’re unsure where to start, check the first section for inspiration.
 Think about what is most accessible to you.
-For example, if you are a student in high school, what school resources can you use to support your fundraiser?
-If you volunteer with a local hospital or are well acquainted with the healthcare system, could you target doctors or use space within the hospital to host an event?
-Hint: It is ok to start small!
-Small fundraisers with manageable goals are a great way to start your fundraising journey.
+For example, if you are a high school student, what school resources can you use to support your fundraiser?
+If you volunteer with a local hospital or are familiar with the healthcare system, could you target doctors or use space within the hospital to host an event?
+Hint: It’s okay to start small!
+Fundraisers with manageable goals are a great way to begin your fundraising journey.
 Choose a project that aligns with your passions.
 If you love to draw, craft your fundraiser around that.
-The more engaged you are with your fundraising idea, the more your passion will shine through to your audience.
-2) Create a project outline! - Answering the important questions: For both in-person and virtual fundraising it is important to think of logistics.
-For example, you will need to identify the following: Who your audience is?Where your event will take place?How will you ask for and collect donations?What is your ultimate timeline?, etc. By outlining these questions ahead of time, your project will be better organized and you will be more prepared to answer questions down the line.
-Example project outline: - Title: KIDS Utah Bake for Betterment - Type of Fundraiser: Group fundraiser, In-Person - Timeline: Valentine’s Day, 2026 from 9:00 am - 2:00 pm - Fundraising Goal: $750 - Location: Utah University’s campus - Audience: College students and other people on the campus - Idea: We want to have a bake sale on valentine’s day.
-My friends and I all like baking, and we think that we can raise money for the 2026 Summit by baking a variety of sweets to sell on Valentine’s Day.
+The more engaged you are, the more your passion will shine through to your audience.
+2) Create a project outline Answer the important questions: For both in-person and virtual fundraising, it’s important to think through logistics.
+For example, you will need to identify: Who is your audience?
+Where will your event take place?
+How will you ask for and collect donations?
+What is your ultimate timeline?
+By outlining these questions ahead of time, your project will be better organized, and you’ll be more prepared to answer questions along the way.
+Example project outline: Title: KIDS Utah Bake for Betterment Type of Fundraiser: Group fundraiser, In-Person Timeline: Valentine’s Day, 2026, 9:00 AM – 2:00 PM Fundraising Goal: $750 Location: Utah University campus Audience: College students and campus visitors Idea: We want to have a bake sale on Valentine’s Day.
+My friends and I all enjoy baking, and we think we can raise money for the 2026 Summit by selling a variety of sweets.
 Each sweet will come with a flower.
-We already have a table and a few chairs, and our parents have offered to drive us to the campus.
-We think that we will need $150 in order to buy supplies. - Marketing Plan: Posting flyers around campus and letting older siblings and friends know about the opportunity.
+We already have a table and a few chairs, and our parents have offered to drive us to campus.
+We estimate needing $150 to buy supplies.
+Marketing Plan: Posting flyers around campus and letting older siblings and friends know about the opportunity.
 Reaching out to a campus newsletter is also a good idea.
-3) Carryout the Project Logistics and Marketing - Once you have your outline, run it by a friend and the iCAN team for additional feedback.
-Working with a group is always a helpful way to split the workload.
-Make sure that you have all the permissions you need if you are hosting an in-person or virtual event tied to a platform or entity outside of iCAN’s requirements.
-You can also reach out to specific sponsors for your event.
-Local companies may not be able to provide monetary support to the fundraiser, but may be open to in-kind donations.
-For example, a grocery store might donate baking supplies or a printing store could donate flyers.
+3) Carry out the project logistics and marketing Once you have your outline, run it by a friend and the iCAN team for feedback.
+Working with a group is a helpful way to split the workload.
+Make sure you have all the permissions needed if hosting an in-person or virtual event on a platform or location outside of iCAN’s requirements.
+You can also reach out to potential sponsors.
+Local companies may not be able to provide monetary support, but they may offer in-kind donations.
+For example, a grocery store could donate baking supplies, or a printing store could donate flyers.
 Don’t be afraid to ask!
-Particularly for young people, in-kind donation requests can be both lucrative and simple to acquire.
-4) Post-event checklist - After completing your fundraising project, make sure to say thank you!
-Craft a thank you letter to your donors as well the people and/or companies who supported you.
-This action is not only appreciated by participating community members, but can help prompt return commitments and donations.
-Hint: Encourage your donors and supporters to engage with iCAN beyond the constraints of your fundraiser!
+In-kind donations can be both simple and valuable, especially for young fundraisers.
+4) Post-event checklist After completing your fundraiser, make sure to say thank you!
+Craft a thank-you letter to your donors as well as the people or companies who supported you.
+This not only shows appreciation but can encourage future commitments and donations.
+Hint: Encourage your donors and supporters to engage with iCAN beyond your fundraiser!

 2K7A9882.JPG